MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Azure App Service

 For web and API based workload scenarios, [Azure App Service](https://azure.microsoft.com/services/app-service/containers/) can be a feasible alternative to AKS, providing a low-friction container platform without the complexity of Kubernetes.
-For complete set of recommendations, see [Reliability considerations for App Serices](/azure/architecture/framework/services/compute/azure-app-service/reliability) and [Operational Excellence for App Services](/azure/architecture/framework/services/compute/azure-app-service/operational-excellence).
+For complete set of recommendations, see [Reliability considerations for App Services](/azure/architecture/framework/services/compute/azure-app-service/reliability) and [Operational Excellence for App Services](/azure/architecture/framework/services/compute/azure-app-service/operational-excellence).

 #### Design considerations and recommendations

 ##### Reliability

 Evaluate the use of TCP and SNAT ports.
 TCP connections are used for all outbound connections; but, SNAT ports are used when making outbound connections to public IP addresses.
-SNAT port exhaustion is a common failure scenario that can be predicted by load testing while monitoring ports using Azure Diagnostics.Predictively detect SNAT port exhaustion through load testing while monitoring ports using Azure Monitor, and if SNAT errors occur, it's necessary to either scale across more/larger workers, or implement coding practices to help preserve and re-use SNAT ports, such as connection pooling or the lazy loading of resources.
+SNAT port exhaustion is a common failure scenario that can be predicted by load testing while monitoring ports using Azure Diagnostics.
+Predictively detect SNAT port exhaustion through load testing.
+Monitoring ports using Azure Monitor.
+If SNAT errors occur, it's necessary to either scale across more/larger workers, or implement coding practices to help preserve and reuse SNAT ports, such as connection pooling or the lazy loading of resources.

 TCP port exhaustion another failure scenario that occurs when the sum of outbound connections from a given worker exceeds the capacity.
 The number of available TCP ports depend on the size of the worker.
 Recommendations are provided in [TCP and SNAT ports](/azure/architecture/framework/services/compute/azure-app-service/reliability#tcp-and-snat-ports).